 Nominalization introduction, though, applies only to nominalizations that do not impose further lexical conditions that are not already part of the content of the verb.

 On the Neo-Davidsonian view (Parsons 1990), verbs are considered one-place predicates of events.
 Thematic relations connect event participants to events based on the syntactic position of the DPs referring to participants (subject, object and indirect object positions).
-Thus the logical form of (19a) will be as in (19b):
+Thus, the logical form of (19a) will be as in (19b):

 (19) a.
 John saw Mary.